Hauser, Huff lead No. 8 Virginia past Syracuse, 81-58

 CHARLOTTESVILLE, Va.
+(AP) — Sam Hauser had the hot hand early, and Jay Huff and Trey Murphy III joined in later.

+No. 8 Virginia showed off its long-range shooting in an impressive show against Syracuse’s vaunted zone defense.

-(AP) — Sam Hauser hit seven of Virginia’s 14 3-pointers and the No. 8 Cavaliers cruised to an 81-58 victory against Syracuse on Monday night.
+Hauser hit seven of Virginia’s 14 3-pointers, and the No. 8 Cavaliers cruised to an 81-58 victory against the Orange on Monday night.
+Murphy made four 3s, and even the 7-foot-1 Huff added one.

+“We’re a different team.
+We can spread the floor offensively with the Sams, Treys and Jays,” Cavaliers coach Tony Bennett said.

+“We can’t live by it, but it’s an important piece of our offensive production.”

-Hauser hit five 3s before halftime as Virginia (11-2, 7-0 Atlantic Coast Conference) took a 41-26 lead into the locker room.
+Hauser hit five 3s before halftime as Virginia (11-2, 7-0 Atlantic Coast Conference) carried a 41-26 lead into the locker room.
 He finished with 21 points.

-With Jay Huff adding a career-high 21 points to go along with 12 rebounds and Trey Murphy III making four 3s on his way to 16 points, the Cavaliers finished 14 for 31 from deep.
+With Huff adding a career-high 21 points to go along with 12 rebounds and Murphy collecting 16 points, the Cavaliers finished 14 for 31 from deep.
 It was the seventh consecutive victory for the 2019 national champions.

 Quincy Guerrier led the Orange (9-5, 3-4) with 15 points, and Alan Griffin had 13.
 Syracuse was 5 for 24 from 3-point territory and just 22 of 59 overall (37.3%).